What is sufficiency-first?

 The idea that poor people benefit more when you generate opportunities that are small in scale and low-tech.
 Obvious as a prescription — heretical in development.

-If we brought the micro-oriented approach to its logical conclusion, what would society look like?
+If we brought sufficiency-first to its logical conclusion, what would society look like?
 On scale, Kuhn, and the call for an epistemic community.

-Examples of the micro-oriented approach in practice — drawn from agriculture, industry, and beyond.
+Examples of small works in practice — drawn from agriculture, industry, and beyond.

 KFC, Nescafé, vegetables, cut flowers — all sourced from small Chinese farmers.
 How land rights kept agribusiness small-scale, for a while.